Philonous/auth-service-test/SAML.md

 ## Testing SAML SSO:

-If the example server is running, you can navigate your browser to `http://localhost:8000/api/sso/login` to test the SSO login
+If the example server is running, you can navigate your browser to `http://localhost:8000/api/sso/login` to test the SSO login.